eiriklv/interprit/README.md

 const process = function* () { ... };

 /**
- * Run your process with the runtime
+ * Run your process with the interpreter
  */
-runtime(process, context, finalHandler, args);
+interpreter(process, context, finalHandler, args);
 ```

 ### IO: